 Emergencies come in many forms: From devastating hurricanes to global pandemics, disasters disrupt continuity of care among those living with intellectual and developmental disabilities (IDD).
 While some events may last mere hours, the effects of such emergencies can stretch for weeks or months.
-As we’ve seen with the new coronavirus pandemic, some emergencies require a long-term plan of action.
+As we saw during the coronavirus pandemic, some emergencies require a long-term plan of action.
 In IDD settings, the ability of direct support professionals, behavioral therapists, and other health professionals to provide proper care in the midst of a disaster depends on effective emergency preparedness.

 Individuals with IDD have the right to the same standard and continuity of care as any other member of society.
 Those with IDD should be provided the tools and resources to know how to respond to any number of emergency or disaster scenarios.
 This means that effectively training direct support professionals on these tools and resources is essential.